Quality Sleep Information, Pediatric

 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

 These issues may affect your child's performance and productivity at school and at home.
 Lack of sleep may also put your child at higher risk for obesity, accidents, depression, suicide, and risky behaviors.

-Always place your child who is younger than 1 year old on his or her back to sleep.
-This can help to lower the risk for sudden infant death syndrome (SIDS).
+Children who are younger than 1 year of age should always be placed on their back to sleep.
+This can help lower the risk for sudden infant death syndrome (SIDS).

 If you have a young child with sleep problems, talk with an infant-toddler sleep consultant.
 If you think that your child has a sleep disorder, talk with your child's health care provider about having your child's sleep evaluated by a specialist.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.

 Cookies are used by this site.
 To decline or learn more, visit our cookie notice.